dyno-might/dyno-might.github.io/2021-08-17-general-intelligence.md

 {% include video.html where="/img/g/3dplot/alderton" %}

 It's not a perfect cigar, but it's not exactly *not* a cigar either.
-Here are the relative lengths of the three directions:
+Here are the relative lengths of the three directions in decreasing order:

 ```
 1st direction (blue line):   0.890